Calabria History Travel Guide

 Between the fifteenth and sixteenth centuries, the region enjoyed a time of development.
 The textile sector was the most advantaged, particularly the production of silk and wool in the regions of Reggio and Catanzaro.
 Among the few centers left out of the feudal servitude, thanks to the financial contribution of the Jewish communities established here following the Spanish Inquisition, this sector started to thrive.

-But the great crisis of the seventeenth century struck the region with extreme virulence, mainly due to the backwardness of its productive structures and to the modest commercial relations controlled mainly by the merchants from Liguria and Tuscany.
+But the great crisis of the seventeenth century struck the region with extreme virulence, mainly due to the backwardness of its productive structures and to the modest commercial relations controlled mainly by merchants from Liguria and Tuscany.

 The Spanish fiscal rules did nothing but worsen the conditions of life, which led to a strong migratory phenomenon.
 Involved in a financial crisis and subject to the constant violation of the community rights, the history of Calabria throughout the seventeenth century and part of the eighteenth coincides with that of a marginal region marked by frequent conflicts between the barons, the monarchy, and the people.

-The ascent of the Bourbons in 1734 had less sensitive effects than in the other regions of Southern Italy; however, in the second half of the eighteenth century, the social structure in Calabria saw important changes characterized by the strengthening of the urban bourgeoisie and the appearance of a rural bourgeoisie formed by the former administrators of the barons who wished to gain more financial and political control.
+The ascent of the Bourbons in 1734 had less sensitive effects than in the other regions of Southern Italy; however, in the second half of the eighteenth century, the social structure in Calabria saw important changes characterized by the strengthening of the urban bourgeoisie and the appearance of a rural bourgeoisie shaped by the former administrators of the barons who wished to gain more financial and political control.

 The economy of the region also saw slight improvements thanks to the recovery of the textile manufacturers and the strengthening of the exports, especially of oil and timber.